andrew/ultimate-awesome/README.md

 - [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
 - [awesome-lumen](https://github.com/unicodeveloper/awesome-lumen) - :eyeglasses: :books: Curated list of awesome resources: books, videos, articles about using Lumen (PHP Microframework by Laravel).
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
-- [awesome-continuous-ai](https://github.com/githubnext/awesome-continuous-ai) - An awesome list of Continuous AI Actions and Frameworks.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-tech-conferences](https://github.com/trstringer/awesome-tech-conferences) - :loudspeaker: A curated list of upcoming technical conferences.
 - [awesome-amm](https://github.com/0xperp/awesome-amm) - Collection of AMMs, Orderbooks, and everything in between.